khomziuk/HackArena2.0-MonoTanks-CSharp/README.md

 development container, or manually using Docker.

 ### 1. Running locally (on Windows using Visual Studio).
-Simply open project in Visual Studio and use IDE interface to run and debug your agent!
+Simply open project in Visual Studio and use IDE interface to run and debug your bot!

 ### 2. Running locally (on Linux or in other IDEs)